 Jesus commanded in Matthew 5:48 “Therefore you shall be perfect, just as your Father in heaven is perfect.”

-So if Jesus commanded us to attain perfection, He must have made a way for us to succeed.
-He would not have left us Ill equipped for the journey.
+If Jesus commanded us to attain perfection, He must have made a way for us to succeed.
+He would not have left us ill equipped for the journey.

 *The love of God that fills the hearts of every true believer is the perfection that pushes us on to maturity.